1838 Mormon War: Vigilante attacks

+Mormon attacks

-Colonel Hinkle and Mormons of the Caldwell County militia were joined by elements of the Danite organization.
-On October 18, these Mormons began to act as vigilantes and marched under arms in three groups to Daviess County.
-Lyman Wight took his army and attacked Millport.
-David W. Patten, also known as Captain Fearnot, attacked Gallatin.
-Seymour Brunson attacked Grindstone Fork.
-The Missourians and their families, outnumbered by the Mormons, made their way to neighboring counties.
+On October 18, these two groups marched under arms in three groups to Daviess County.
+Lyman Wight attacked Millport, and David W. Patten attacked Gallatin, both of which had been evacuated before they arrived.
+Seymour Brunson attacked Grindstone Fork, driving the unarmed Missourians from their homes to make their way to neighboring counties.
 Having taken control of the Missourian settlements, the Mormons plundered the property and burned the stores and houses.
-The county seat, Gallatin, is reported to have been "completely gutted" – only one shoe store remained unscathed.
+The county seat, Gallatin, was reported to have been "completely gutted" – only one shoe store remained unscathed.
 Millport, Grindstone Fork and the smaller Missourian settlement of Splawn's Ridge were also plundered and had some houses burned.
 The plundered goods were deposited in the Bishop's storehouse at Diahman.

-During the days that followed, Latter Day Saint vigilantes under the direction and encouragement of Lyman Wight drove Missourians who lived in outlying farms from their homes, which were similarly plundered and burned.
+During the days that followed, Mormon vigilantes under the direction of Lyman Wight drove Missourians who lived in outlying farms from their homes, which were similarly plundered and burned.
 According to one witness, "We could stand in our door and see houses burning every night for over two weeks... the Mormons completely gutted Daviess County.
 There was scarcely a Missourian's home left standing in the county.
 Nearly every one was burned."

 The Missourians evicted from their homes were no better prepared than the Mormon refugees had been.
 After the stress of being expelled from Millport into the snow, Milford Donaho's wife gave birth prematurely, and the child was severely injured during the birth.
 Even Missourians who had been friendly to the Mormons were not spared.
 Jacob Stollings, a Gallatin merchant, was reported to have been generous in selling to Mormons on credit, but his store was plundered and burned with the rest.
 Judge Josiah Morin and Samuel McBrier, both considered friendly to the Mormons, both fled Daviess County after being threatened.
 McBrier's house was among those burned.
 When a Mormon band plundered and burned the Taylor home, one young Mormon, Benjamin F Johnson, argued his fellow vigilantes into leaving a horse for a pregnant Mrs Taylor and her children to ride to safety.
 Ironically, as a result of his kindness, he was the only Mormon who was positively identified to have participated in the home burnings.
 After several non-Mormons made statements to the authorities that Johnson had acted as a moderating influence on the Danites, he was allowed to escape rather than stand trial.